 After creating a specific role, you can assign particular role privileges, letting this user type perform specific actions within your backend.
 It’s crucial to carefully assign these, as you might end up handing out permissions to people not qualified to act upon them.

-How does this affect customer experience?
+How does role-based data sharing influence customer experience?

-- It allows to streamline customer support
+- It streamlines customer support.

 - Receiving goods from your suppliers